Trisophic-Union/Core-Documents/Constitution/Constitution.md

 # Key Documents Used
-There documents are ones being used for the creation of the constituion.
+There documents are ones being used for the creation of the constitution.
 In order to expand and interpret the constitution, there should be a reference to these documents.

 Trigonocracy - https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5068701